cmd-mish/helsinki-city-bike-app/backend/README.md

 * `PORT` - port that the backend server will be running on (3001 by default)
 * `PATH_TO_STATIONS` - a valid string path to .csv file containing information about stations
 * `PATHS_TO_JOURNEYS` - an array with string values that have valid paths to .csv files with journey entries
 * `SPLIT_BUFFER_AT` - a value at which the entries will be split into packages and sent to the database.
-The larger the dataset the bigger number is preffered.
-For smaller datasets numbers under 10 are preffered to avoid data losses.
+The larger the dataset the bigger number is preferred.
+For smaller datasets numbers under 10 are preferred to avoid data losses.

 ## .csv data format
-.csv files must be formated according to the values provided below.
-If the datasets are not formated accordingly, the initialisation script will return an error.
+.csv files must be formatted according to the values provided below.
+If the datasets are not formatted accordingly, the initialisation script will return an error.

 ### Stations
 Stations .csv must contain a header and the data must be in the following order.